ask a scientist press

 patricia burchat ask a scientist puzzle party

 Stanford physics professor Pat Burchat wows the crowd with the mysteries of dark matter and dark energy.
 Dec 2007.
-One of AaS's top puzzle solving teams works out a tough one at our 2007 Holiday Puzzle Party.

 Physical oceanographer Toby Garfield and big wave surfer Grant Washburn talk about the science of monster waves.
 Co-presented with KQED's QUEST program.
 Oct 2007.

-ask a scientist trivia contest lynn robertson
+ask a scientist trivia contest ask a scientist lynn robertson

-Proud winners of Ask a Scientist's 4th Anniversary Trivia Contest.
-August 2007.
 UC Berkeley's Lynn Robertson talks about synesthesia.
 Nov 2007.
 Photo courtesy of bunrab.com.

 Left: Puzzle Master and math tutor Wes Carroll teases brains at Ask a Scientist's Pi Day Puzzle Party.
 Right: Contestants collaborate in the Bazaar Cafe's back garden.
 March 2007.